The Landscape of Agentic Reinforcement Learning for LLMs: A Survey: Open Challenges and Future Directions

 \section{Open Challenges and Future Directions}

 The advance of agent RL toward general-purpose intelligence hinges on overcoming three pivotal challenges that define the field's research frontier.
 First is the challenge of \textbf{Trustworthiness}: ensuring the reliability, safety, and alignment of increasingly autonomous agents.
 Second is \textbf{Scaling up Agentic Training}, which requires surmounting the immense practical bottlenecks in computation, data, and algorithmic efficiency.
-Finally, an agent's capabilities are fundamentally bounded by its world, making the \textbf{Scaling up Agentic Environments}, \textit{i.e.}, the creation of complex and adaptive training grounds.
+Finally, an agent's capabilities are fundamentally bounded by its world, making \textbf{Scaling up Agentic Environments}—the creation of complex and adaptive training grounds—a critical necessity.